dangula/passwordManager/README.md

 ##### 2. Add new User - POST /addUser
- Expected JSON for following format
+ Expected JSON for following format in the body of request
  ```json
   {'username' : 'someUserName',
    'password' : 'Some_Password',